Polygyny: China

 Period drama and historical novels frequently refer to the former culture of polygamy (usually polygyny).
-An example is the Wuxia novel The Deer and the Cauldron by Hong Kong writer Louis Cha, in which the protagonist Wei Xiaobao has seven wives (In new edition of the novel, Princess Jianning was assigned as the wife, while others are concubines).
+An example is the Wuxia novel The Deer and the Cauldron by Hong Kong writer Louis Cha, in which the protagonist Wei Xiaobao has seven wives (In a later edition of the novel, Princess Jianning was assigned as the wife, while others are concubines).

 Kyrgyzstan

 A proposal to decriminalize polygamy was heard by the Kyrgyz parliament.
 It was supported by the Justice Minister, the country's ombudsman, and the Muslim Women's organization Mutakalim, which had gathered 40,000 signatures in favour of polygamy.
 But, on March 26, 2007, parliament rejected the bill.
 President Kurmanbek Bakiyev is known to oppose legalizing polygyny.

 Tajikistan

 Due to an increase in the number of polygamous marriages, proposals were made in Tajikistan to re-legalize polygamy.
 Tajik women who want to be second wives particularly support decriminalizing polygyny.
 Mukhiddin Kabiri, the Deputy Chairman of the Islamic Renaissance Party of Tajikistan, says that legislation is unlikely to stop the growth in polygyny.
 He criticizes the ruling élite for speaking out against the practice while taking more than one wife themselves.